One Day Around the World…This Happened

 Since then, we’ve seen quite a few of these in Asian restaurants, both in the U.S. and in Asia, making me wonder how I’ve never noticed the charming What-Up Cat before.
 And each time we see one, Tom and I of course have to say “what up” to it with proper hand gestures.

 So imagine my excitement when we saw what may be the biggest What-Up Cat ever in Bangkok.
-We were in the new Pier 21 mall on the Tokyo level of the mall (each level of the mall signifies a different city around the world) and we were suddenly face to face with the God of all What-up Cats.
+We were in the new Pier 21 mall on the Tokyo level of the mall during a day exploring Bangkok (each level of the mall signifies a different city around the world) and we were suddenly face to face with the God of all What-up Cats.
 He stood taller than me and grinned and waved in all his What-Up Cat glory.
 I felt lighter and happier just being in his waving presence.